be-smals-thim/be-ebox-enterprise-integration-support/common/ReferenceData.md

 The organisation, the application and the message types are part of the reference data and are relative to the sender organisation that can publish messages

 ## What does the cookbook say?
-### Principes
+### Principles
 The ebox/enterprise RESTful API proposes 3 types of referenceData: messageType, senderOrganization, and senderApplication.
-+ A senderOrganizationId MUST be the BCE/KBO number of the related organization.
++ A senderOrganizationId MUST be the CBE (BCE/KBO) number of the related organization.
 + A senderOrganizationShortName and LongName SHOULD match the official names, except in case of valid business reason.
-+ A senderApplication referenceData is not necessarily required.
-If provided, it is good practice to refer to data known to the end user (for example, online service names and descriptions).
++ For a senderApplication it is good practice to refer to data known to the end user (for example, online service names and descriptions).
 + A MessageType is required to categorize a message in the form of a well-known business category for several documents.
 Each referenceDataId used as property of a message MUST correspond to a well-defined referenceData.